Causes of Night Sweats (Besides Menopause)

 But if you're an otherwise healthy, happy woman (who's absolutely sure she's not starting menopause-symptoms can start popping up in your mid-thirties, well before your periods become irregular!), chances are you're just tucking yourself in too tightly.

-If you can’t take your thermostat down a few notches, or if you’re addicted to feeling the weight of a comforter on you as you sleep (guilty!), consider investing in a cooling gel pillow like the Dreamfinity Memory Foam pillow ($51; amazon.com).
+If you can't take your thermostat down a few notches, or if you're addicted to feeling the weight of a comforter on you as you sleep (guilty!), consider investing in a cooling gel pillow like the Dreamfinity Memory Foam pillow ($51; amazon.com).
 Also smart: stashing a fresh pair of PJs by your bed to make changing easier if you wake up drenched midway through the night.
-Even better, wear something made of sweat-wicking materials, like Lusome PJs (from $48; lusome.com) The dryLon fabric absorbs sweat but dries nearly instantly, so you won’t wake up feeling like you're wearing a wetsuit.
+Even better, wear something made of sweat-wicking materials, like Lusome PJs (from $48; lusome.com)-the dryLon fabric absorbs sweat but dries nearly instantly, so you won't wake up feeling like you're wearing a wetsuit.
 Or Raven & Crow sets, which are made from a breathable material of 70 percent bamboo and 30 percent cotton, making them both temperature controlled and sustainable.